Key Stage 3

 - The Mission of the Church

-- Dialogue with Other Faiths – Islam
+- Dialogue with other faiths – a study of Islam

 Geography at Key Stage 3 contributes to a broad and balanced curriculum which meets the needs of all pupils.
 We aim to give pupils the opportunity to study a wide range of topics throughout Key Stage 3 in the hope of fostering a passion and interest for geography and the world around them.
 Alongside this, pupils will develop a range of transferable skills that can be used in other areas of the curriculum.